dipp1/geizhals-price-checker/README.md

 This script will take a link of a specific Geizhals product cathegory and will check if there is a product matching your asking price.

 ### Main focus of this project
-This "project" contains/will implement/focus on:
+This project focus on:
-* WebScraping the table of a Geizhals cathegory and comparing prices
+* WebScraping the table of a Geizhals category and comparing prices
 * Usage of RegEx
 * Reading and Writing to a config file